geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-08/meeting-transcript.md

 is how we want to move the memory planner

 ##### **Geohot** [[00:24:58](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1498)]
 into something that Viz can use to do that.
 Can visualize?
-Like how...
+Like how..
 When we have like buffers in the memory graph,

 ##### **Geohot** [[00:25:16](https://www.youtube.com/watch?v=5-0CYqlEE2c&t=1516)]
 how do we link that back to the schedule graph?
 Like, can I click on a buffer in the memory graph, and it does anything?